castillohair/enhancer-design/models/README.md

 - `dhs64_mpra/download_weights.sh`: DHS64-MRPA model weights.
 - `dhs733/download_weights.sh`: DHS733 model weights.

-## Data processing
+## Training data

-Processed DNase I Index data must be present for model training.
-See the documentation in the [`data`](/data/) folder.
+For training accessibility models, processed DNase I Index data must be present in `data/dhs_index`.
+For finetuning DHS64-MPRA, MPRA results and precalculated data splits must be present in `data/mpra`.
+See the documentation in the [`data`](/data/) folder for more information.

 ## DHS64 training